cesarsiguencia/introductory-javascript-quiz/README.md

 # introductory-javascript-quiz

 This is a quiz game to test a beginners knowledge on JavaScript.
-The test is timed and the time gets shorter with each wrong answer.
+The test is one minute long and the time gets reduved by 5 seconds with each wrong answer.
+Test your knowledge with other Javascript students by comparing high scores right in the app.
+Have fun!

 ### Website Link